-- For a quick look at general information about your appointment and services both on and off campus, please refer to our Things to Know Before You Arrive page.
+- For a quick look at general information about your appointment and services both on and off campus, please refer to our Before You Arrive page.

 - Explore our online Orientations site.
 The online Orientation will help you as you settle into your new position, find people and places, and familiarize yourself with all that UBC has to offer its employees.

-- Review the Welcome Guide on the HR Work-Life Relocation Services Centre for information about relocating to UBC and Vancouver.
+- Review the Welcome Guide on the Housing & Relocation Services Office for information about relocating to UBC Vancouver or UBC Okanagan.

 In Person Orientations

 Please visit the HR Orientations page for a full list of Orientations activities on campus, including:

 1. The Centre for Teaching, Learning and Technology offers a variety of programs, resources and services to support teaching and learning at UBC.

 2. The VP Research Office offers extensive information and a research orientation.
 It also offers many other resources through UBC’s Research Support Network such as grant writing workshops and roundtable discussions with the VP Research.
 Information from Faculty Relations is included in the orientation: